Shahid718/Programming-Phase-field-in-Fortran/model_A/allen_cahn/README.md

 **The compute time may vary**

 * The expected dislin plot is given below.
-The exact picture may vary since we are using subroutine random numbers.
+The exact picture may vary since we are using subroutine `call random_number ()`.
 The picture is displayed on the console and is not saved.

 ![Output](images/Fortran_ac_dislin.PNG)